wirtnetwork/adapter/README.md

 Always run the server with a supplied public key.
 You can generate a fake one with `wg genkey` or simply use `wKcOYzxjaQV03gIy0uBov+WgeR1U20XY8o63r1ljuUc=`.

-### Allow localhost in CORS
+### Localhost and CORS

-Make sure to send requests with the origin set to `https://wirt.network`.
+Make sure to send requests with the origin set to `https://wirt.network` or update the allowed origin with `ALLOWED_ORIGIN` as an environment variable.

-For example in curl: `curl -H "origin: https://wirt.network"`

 ### Continuous Testing